What is a Card-Not-Present Transaction? Why Do CNP Transactions Matter?

 An Address Verification Service (AVS) is exactly what it sounds like.
 It’s a fraud prevention tool that verifies that the billing address entered by the shopper matches the one associated with the cardholder’s account.

-When the customer enters their credit card details, the merchant uses an AVS service to request the card issuer for authorization of the transaction.
+When the customer enters their credit card details, the merchant uses an AVS service to request the card issuer for authorization of these card-not-present transactions.

 The payment processor then sends an AVS code back to indicate how well the entered address matches the one on file.
 Here are the codes for your reference.